-4.2 Bank notes in circulation and local currency - coins
+4.1 Bank notes in circulation and local currency - coins

-The liability of the Group towards bank notes issued as a legal tender under the State Bank of Pakistan Act, 1956, is stated at face value and is represented by the specified assets of the Issue Department of the Group as per the requirements stipulated in the State Bank of Pakistan Act, 1956.
-The cost of printing of notes is charged to the consolidated profit and loss account as and when incurred.
-Any unissued fresh bank notes lying with the Group and previously issued notes held by the Group are not reflected in the books of account.
+The liability of the Bank towards bank notes issued as a legal tender under the State Bank of Pakistan Act, 1956, is stated at face value and is represented by the specified assets of the Issue Department of the Bank as per the requirements stipulated in the State Bank of Pakistan Act, 1956.
+The cost of printing of notes is charged to the profit and loss account as and when incurred.
+Any un-issued fresh bank notes lying with the Bank and previously issued notes held by the Bank are not reflected in the balance sheet.

-The Group also issues coins of various denominations on behalf of the Government of Pakistan (GOP).
-These coins are purchased from the GOP at their respective face values.
-The coins held by the Group form part of the assets of the Issue Department.
+The Bank also issues coins of various denominations on behalf of the Government of Pakistan (GoP).
+These coins are purchased from the GoP at their respective face values.
+The coins held by the Bank form part of the assets of the Issue Department.

-4.3 Financial assets and financial liabilities
+4.2 Financial assets and financial liabilities

-Financial instruments carried on the balance sheet include local currency - coins, foreign currency accounts and investments, earmarked foreign currency balances, investments - local, loans, advances and bills of exchange, assets held with Reserve Bank of India (other than gold held by Reserve Bank of India), balances due from the governments of India and Bangladesh, other assets, bank notes in circulation, bills payable, deposits of banks and financial institutions, balances and securities under repurchase and reverse repurchase transactions, payable to Islamic Banking Institutions against Bai Muajjal transactions, current accounts of Governments, balances with the International Monetary Fund (IMF), payable under bilateral currency swap agreement, other deposits and accounts and other liabilities.
+Financial instruments carried on the balance sheet include local currency - coins, foreign currency accounts and investments, earmarked foreign currency balances, investments - local, loans, advances and bills of exchange, current account with SBP Banking Services Corporation - a subsidiary, current account with National Institute of Banking and Finance (Guarantee) Limited - a subsidiary, assets held with Reserve Bank of India (other than gold held by Reserve Bank of India), balances due from the governments of India and Bangladesh, other assets, bank notes in circulation, bills payable, deposits of banks and financial institutions, balances and securities under repurchase and reverse repurchase transactions, payable to Islamic Banking Institutions against Bai Muajjal transactions, current accounts of Governments, balances with the International Monetary Fund (IMF), amount payable under bilateral currency swap agreement, other deposits and accounts and other liabilities.
 The particular recognition and measurement methods adopted are disclosed in the individual policy statements associated with each financial instrument.

-All financial assets and financial liabilities are initially recognised on the trade date, i.e. the date at which Group becomes a party to the contractual provisions of the instruments.
+All financial assets and financial liabilities are initially recognised on the trade date, i.e. the date at which Bank becomes a party to the contractual provisions of the instruments.
 This includes purchases or sale of financial assets that require delivery of asset within the time frame generally established by regulations in market conventions.

-All financial assets and financial liabilities are measured initially at their fair value plus transaction costs, except in the case of financial assets and financial liabilities recorded at fair value through profit or loss where transaction cost is taken directly to the consolidated profit and loss account.
-Any difference between the fair value of consideration given and the amount determined using the valuation techniques detailed in note 4.5 is recognised in the consolidated profit and loss account.
+All financial assets and financial liabilities are measured initially at their fair value plus transaction costs, except in the case of financial assets and financial liabilities recorded at fair value through profit or loss where transaction cost is taken directly to the profit and loss account.
+Any difference between the fair value of consideration given and the amount determined using the valuation techniques detailed in note 4.4 is recognised in the profit and loss account.